District 6

 Cost Of Living

-The cost of living index in Knox County, Tennessee, is slightly below the national average, making it an affordable place to reside.
-Housing costs, utilities, and transportation expenses are generally reasonable compared to other U.S. cities.
+The cost of living in Blount County, Tennessee, is lower than the national average, making it an affordable place to reside.
+Housing costs, transportation, and healthcare expenses are notably less expensive compared to major metropolitan areas.

 Official Site: Visit Official Site